minhdam/BitbucketDiffTree/README.md

 - Open Chrome browser and access chrome extensions by chrome://extensions/
 - Make sure the __Developer mode__ checkbox is checked
 - Click on __Load unpacked extension...__ and point to the __src__ folder of this repo
 - Finish!
-You will see an __B__ icon added to the extension areas
+You will see an __B__ icon added to the extension area

 ## How to run the extension on local

-- Open a bitbucket pull request page
+- Open a pull request page on bitbucket
 - Click on __B__ icon to activate the diff tree extension
 - Enjoy!